-Therefore, there is a plan in which, starting from the FY2024 KAKENHI call for proposals, upon formal application for grant delivery, the Principal Investigator of an adopted research project will be asked to submit a Data Management Plan ("DMP") outlining the storage and management, etc. of research results and research data of his/her research project.
+Therefore, there is a plan in which, starting from the FY2024 KAKENHI call for proposals, upon formal application for grant delivery, the Principal Investigator of an adopted research project will be asked to make a Data Management Plan ("DMP") outlining the storage and management, etc. of research results and research data of his/her research project.

-OThe Sixth Science, Technology, and Innovation Basic Plan (Cabinet Decision on March 26, 2021)
+The Sixth Science, Technology, and Inno ovation Basic Plan (Cabinet Decision on March 26, 2021)